neurobagel/documentation/docs/infrastructure.md

     but restricts the number of concurrent operations on the graph to 2.

-    We recommend using graphDB if these restrictions are not a blocker.
+    We recommend using GraphDB if these restrictions are not a blocker.

 === "Stardog"